 A while ago, I was scrolling over a book, which was written by one of my favorite American professors, as well as thinking about professor’s work in general when I fell asleep—I have met him only once so far in real life.
 Some days afterwards, I had a funny dream.
 I saw this professor bring boxing gloves to me so that I may spar with him.
-He actually said, “Come Arzoo, box with me”.
+He actually said, “Come, box with me”.
 I won’t be discussing the rest of the details here due to time constrains; but, know that we did not end up sparring in this dream.
 Just a couple of days ago, I felt curious enough to think back to this dream.
 I was about to fall asleep when I cued my mind to think about boxing this professor.
-I hit him rather harshly with these unreal boxing gloves; after all, I was just learning to take down almost anyone.
-I had a funny dream after doing this.
+I imagined hitting him rather harshly with these unreal boxing gloves; after all, I was just learning to take down almost anyone.
+I had a funny dream after visualizing this just before I slept.

 Professor appeared in my dream right after a queer scene about a cat running away from a farm of some sort during an eerie night while everyone waited for a world war to approach.
 I could see the professor through some kind of TV screen; and, there was some blood on his face.
 He was still alive; but, he seemed badly wounded and very exhausted.
 The second I woke up, I felt like he was thinking of committing suicide; I was stirred enough to wake up because this intense dream made me feel very uncomfortable.
 Just before I woke up, I heard a voice say, “It’s Emma’s War, Emma’s War”.